maintux/ses-proxy/README.md

 Then you have to setup your SES bounce and complaint notifications through SNS (Simple Notification Service) with a subscription that has "http://yourhost:port/sns_endpoint/" as endpoint.
 For more details see [AWS Documentation](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/ConfiguringNotificationsSNS.html)
 This configuration allows ses-proxy to collect the email addresses which cause problems.
 When ses-proxy receives an email, checks if there are some blacklisted recipient, so as to be able to remove this addresses.

 Moreover you can see all the blacklisted address and all sent mails through a easy web application that is located at "http://yourhost:port".
-The basic HTTP Authentication uses the same SMTP credentials, defined in ses-proxy.yml file.
+The basic HTTP Authentication uses the credentials defined in :http_auth section in ses-proxy.yml file.

 ###Stop command